Subscribe to updates

 Update on Locally Agreed Syllabus

-The council was scheduled to receive an update on the implementation of the revised Lincolnshire locally agreed syllabus for RE, which was launched in July 2025.
-The report was intended to inform members about the training and support offered to schools to help them adopt the syllabus by September 2026.
-The syllabus outlines what should be taught in RE, while the curriculum details how this will be delivered within specific school contexts.
-It is a legal requirement for voluntary controlled schools to base their RE curriculum on the locally agreed syllabus.
+The council was scheduled to receive an update on the revised Lincolnshire locally agreed syllabus for RE, which was launched in July 2025.
+Schools are expected to adopt this syllabus as the basis for their RE curriculum by September 2026.
+The report was intended to allow SACRE members to consider whether the training and support offered to schools to implement the new syllabus were appropriate.
+The syllabus sets out what should be taught in RE, while the curriculum details how this will be delivered and why it is suitable for a specific school.
+It is a legal requirement for voluntary controlled schools to base their RE curriculum on the locally agreed syllabus, though voluntary aided schools and academies can choose to do so.
+The report detailed the training and support provided, including online sessions and network meetings, and highlighted feedback from teachers regarding the syllabus's strengths and challenges, such as its suitability for mixed-age classes and the amount of compulsory substantive knowledge required.

-A review of Ofsted published reports for Lincolnshire schools between October 2025 and February 2026 was on the agenda.
+A report was scheduled to be presented analysing Ofsted published reports for Lincolnshire schools between October 2025 and February 2026.
 The analysis focused on references to RE, British Values, and Spiritual, Moral, Social, and Cultural (SMSC) development.
-The report highlighted that while most schools received positive comments regarding pupils' understanding of respect and tolerance, one community primary school in Grantham showed weaker knowledge and understanding of religion and worldviews.
-The council was invited to consider how positive comments about tolerance and respect relate to the quality of RE and to assess whether secondary schools were fulfilling their statutory duties in relation to RE.
+The report indicated that the majority of inspected schools received positive comments regarding pupils' understanding of respect and tolerance.
+However, one community primary school in Grantham was highlighted for having weaker knowledge and understanding of religion and worldviews.
+The report also noted that all references to RE, British Values, or SMSC were made within the Personal Development and Wellbeing section of inspection reports.
+A concern was raised regarding one secondary school where students not opting for GCSE Religious Studies did not have RE as part of their curriculum, which was noted as a breach of the academy's funding agreement.
+SACRE members were invited to consider how these findings might inform their work and to communicate with identified schools to offer support or congratulations.

 Lincolnshire SACRE Annual Report 2024-25